-- Assemble the pizza, first add pizza sauce, then cheese, then the squash, sausage, and onions.
+- Assemble the pizza, first add pizza sauce, then dairy free Violife cheese, then the squash, sausage, and onions.
 Cook it in the oven for as long as the crust’s packaging says.
-Meanwhile, sauté the sage and pumpkin seeds in olive oil (but make sure you don’t burn it!)
+Meanwhile, sauté the sage and pumpkin seeds in olive oil (but make sure you don’t burn them!)

 - When the pizza is done, top it with the sage and pumpkin seeds!

 I just love tacos – they are SO versatile!
-(And great for making a guest-friendly gluten and dairy free dinner!).
+(And great for making guest-friendly gluten and dairy-free dinner!).

 Mac & cheese